Manish927/Algorithm/README.md

 Solutions are available in C++17 and Java

-Next Permutation             	--                    Leetcode 31 \n
+Next Permutation             	--                    Leetcode 31

 LRU Cache        							-- 										Leetcode 146